muak/AiForms.Layouts/README.md

 Install-Package AiForms.Layouts -Pre
 ```

-All you need to do is installing to PCL project.
+All you need to do is installing to PCL project.<br>
 You need not to install this nuget package to each platform project.